snkoski/todo-app/README.md

 -- Create a trigger to call the function before an update CREATE TRIGGER set_date_modified
-BEFORE UPDATE ON recipes
+BEFORE UPDATE ON recipe
 FOR EACH ROW
 EXECUTE FUNCTION update_date_modified();

-CREATE TABLE todos (
+CREATE TABLE todo (
     id SERIAL PRIMARY KEY,
     title VARCHAR(255) NOT NULL,
     description TEXT,